awsdocs/aws-cost-management-user-guide/doc_source/aws-tag-restrictions.md

 + The reserved prefix is `aws:`\.

   AWS generated tag names and values are automatically assigned the `aws:` prefix, which you can't assign\.
 AWS generated tag names don't count towards the user\-defined resource tag limit of 50\.
 User\-defined tag names have the prefix `user:` in the cost allocation report\.
++ Null tag values will not appear in Cost Explorer and AWS Budgets\.
+If there is only one tag value that is also null, the tag key will also not appear in Cost Explorer or AWS Budgets\.